paullewis2013/NewTabChrome/README.md

 # New Tab Chrome
 This is a custom Chrome extension I wrote to replace the default new tab page in the Chrome browser

+# Image Attribution
+All images from Unsplash under the Unsplash license https://unsplash.com/license

 # Usage:
 1. download this directory locally